 The large majority of modern electric sanders have a dust collector to keep the work area clean.
 They also come with safety features that will help prevent injury while you’re using them, like an automatic shut-off which stops the device from working when your fingers get too close to the drum and other guards around their motors so they don’t start up accidentally!

 But you won’t see these features in air-powered machines often.

 Air Sanders are Lighter in Weight

 Air sanders are lightweight.
-They come with fewer machineries inside and hence, you’ll see them having almost half the weight of a similarly powered electric machine.
+They come with less machinery inside and hence, you’ll see them having almost half the weight of a similarly powered electric machine.

 They’re also easier on the back, which can be a problem with electric models that weigh 20 pounds or more.
 The lighter weight of air-powered hand tools helps keep your arm from getting too tired while you work.

 Electric Sanders are Great for DIY, Air for Professionals